 Advisory Council Members will be provided a copy of the Code of Conduct and the policies (including any amendments thereto) referenced herein as part of the Advisory Council Member Orientation.
-And, as part of their annual training, will sign a certification of compliance and an acknowledgement indicating his or her on-going compliance with the Code of Conduct and the policies referenced herein.
+And, as part of their annual Code of Conduct training, will sign a certification of compliance and an acknowledgement, to be filed with and maintained by the Corporate Secretary, indicating his or her on-going compliance with the Code of Conduct and the policies referenced herein.
 Advisory Council Members are required to review all amendments to the Code of Conduct since the date of their most recent certification.
 A copy of the Code of Conduct and the policies referenced herein (together with any amendments thereto) will be posted on the Advisory Council portal.